 Hot Springs National Park is known for its thermal springs and the historic bathhouses all in a row.

 There are also about 26 miles of hiking trails through the beautiful Ouachita Mountains, some nice scenic drives, picnic areas, campsites at Gulpha Gorge Recreation Area & Campground, and much more.

 History of Hot Springs National Park

-Congress established Hot Springs Reservation on April 20, 1832 to protect the springs.
+Congress established Hot Springs Preservation on April 20, 1832 to protect the springs.
 This causes some people to claim that this is the oldest national park even predating Yellowstone by 40 years.

-Although this is certainly the first piece of land set aside by the US government for protection, it happened before the nation had created the national park system that we know today.
+Although this is the first piece of land set aside by the US government for protection, it actually happened before the nation had created the national park system that we know today.

 Of course, the American Indians were the first to use the springs thousands of years before Thomas Jefferson sent an expedition in 1804 to explore the southern reaches of the Louisiana Purchase.

 Jefferson’s expedition “discovered” the springs and soon afterward a bustling town soon grew up around them.
 The town existed to provide services for those who came to seek healing in the mineral springs.

 This created a bathing industry in the town which soon became known as the “American Spa.”